08 May The Difference between RAM and Hard Drive

 The Difference between RAM and Hard Drive

-Have you ever wondered the difference between RAM and Hard Drive or the difference between your computer’s storage space and its memory?
+Have you ever wondered about the difference between RAM and Hard Drive or the difference between your computer’s storage space and its memory?
 Often, this appears to be confusing, with the overlapping terminologies, you may seem not to know the difference.
-However, the Random Access Memory (RAM) is a temporary storage while the hard drive is the permanent computer storage, it lets you store data for a very long time, and its capacity is measured in Terabytes (TB) or Gigabytes (GB).
+However, the Random Access Memory (RAM) is temporary storage while the hard drive is the permanent computer storage, it lets you store data for a very long time, and its capacity is measured in Terabytes (TB) or Gigabytes (GB).
 Here is some more information on the difference between RAM and Hard Drive.

 So, what is a RAM?

-Techtorium computer training trainers say that “The RAM is a kind of computer storage that requires electricity to keep information, and as such, it is a volatile memory (this means all the data in the RAM is lost if there is no power).
+Techtorium computer training trainers say that “The RAM is a kind of computer storage that requires electricity to keep the information, and as such, it is a volatile memory (this means all the data in the RAM is lost if there is no power).

-It doesn’t allow you to store personal data; rather it is used for storage of computer data.
+It doesn’t allow you to store personal data; rather it is used for the storage of computer data.
 It reads and writes data, and will continue to save the memory unless the system shuts down.
-The hard disk is a predictable memory that lets a user store and erase data; your ability to store in it depends on its size.
+The hard disk is a predictable memory that lets a user store and erases data; your ability to store it depends on its size.
 All data stored on the hard disk doesn’t clear during and after usage.
 The RAM does clear itself after a program has been used.

 What is a Hard Drive?

 When it comes to memory capacity, the hard disk starts where RAM stops; this means that hard disk size is always bigger than RAM.
 Currently, RAM size ranges from 256MB to 32GB.
 The size of the hard drive that is accessible spans from 500GB to 8TB.
-The hard disk is more like a machine that with different parts like the writer and reader module while RAM is a minor (silicon) chip consisting of circuits.
+The hard disk is more like a machine with different parts like the writer and reader module while RAM is a minor (silicon) chip consisting of circuits.